Fast End-to-End Trainable Guided Filter: Introduction

 \section{Introduction}

-Research in image processing and pixel-wise dense prediction enables a variety of applications.
-For example, image processing techniques enable smooth an image while preserving the edges~\cite{Xu/siggraph2011,Xu/siggraph2012,Zhang/eccv2014}, enhance the details of an image~\cite{Farbman/tog2008,Subr/siggraph2009}, transfer style from a reference image~\cite{Aubry/siggraph2014,Bae/siggraph2006}, dehaze the photos~\cite{Berman/cvpr2016,He/pami2011,Fattal/siggraph2008,Fattal/siggraph2014}, and even retouch the images for beautification~\cite{fivek}.
-In Computer Vision, the pixel-wise dense prediction techniques not only address the problem of segmenting an image into semantic parts~\cite{He/cvpr2004,Shotton/eccv2006,cheng2017locality}, but also help to estimate depth from a single image~\cite{Saxena/nips2005}, and detect the most salient object in an image~\cite{Liu/cvpr2007,Li/cvpr2015}.
-Some of the approaches~\cite{gharbi2017deep,Chen/iccv2017,chen2016deeplab} in these applications have been further advanced by deep learning techniques.
-One of the central issues is the limited capacity of deep learning techniques to handle the joint up-sampling.
+\IEEEPARstart{D}{ense} pixel-wise image prediction is a fundamental image processing and computer vision problem and has a wide range of applications.
+In image processing, dense pixel-wise image prediction enables smoothing an image while preserving the edges~\cite{Xu/siggraph2011,Xu/siggraph2012,Zhang/eccv2014}, enhancing the details of an image~\cite{Farbman/tog2008,Subr/siggraph2009}, transferring the style from a reference image~\cite{Aubry/siggraph2014,Bae/siggraph2006}, dehazing the photos~\cite{Berman/cvpr2016,He/pami2011,Fattal/siggraph2008,Fattal/siggraph2014}, and retouching the images for global tonal adjustment~\cite{fivek}.
+In computer vision, pixel-wise image prediction not only addresses the problem of segmenting an image into semantic parts~\cite{He/cvpr2004,Shotton/eccv2006,cheng2017locality}, but also helps to estimate depth from a single image~\cite{Saxena/nips2005}, and detect the most salient object in an image~\cite{Liu/cvpr2007,Li/cvpr2015}.

-The computational demand and running time of an algorithm are critically important to the user experience in these applications.
-However, existing techniques usually take large amount of computational cost, especially on high-resolution images.
-In image processing tasks, one well-known approach to accelerating an algorithm follows a coarse-to-fine fashion, which firstly down-samples the image, executes the algorithm at low-resolution, and then up-samples the result back to the original resolution.
-However, the main challenge is that how to restore the low-resolution output into the original resolution with high quality.
+Recent methods~\cite{gharbi2017deep,Chen/iccv2017,chen2016deeplab} usually employ Fully Convolutional Networks (FCNs) for these applications, achieving state-of-the-art performance.
+However, FCNs usually have a huge computational complexity and memory usage on high-resolution input images, which limits the deployment of pixel-wise image prediction algorithms in real-world applications.
+To accelerate FCNs, we present a general framework by following a coarse-to-fine fashion, which firstly downsamples the input image, executes the algorithm at low resolution, and then upsamples the result back to the original resolution.
+The main challenge is restoring the low-resolution output to the original resolution with rich details and sharp edges.

-Similar challenge also occurs in computer vision tasks, such as depth estimation, saliency detection and semantic segmentation.
-For these tasks, convolutional neural networks (CNNs) usually take a high-resolution image as input and generate a low-resolution output, which often have blurred boundaries~\cite{Long/cvpr2015}.
-How to combine the edges in high-resolution input with low-resolution output to get the high-resolution output remains an active research area.

-In image processing literature, such a problem is usually formulated as joint upsampling and solved with bilateral filter~\cite{Kopf/siggraph2007}, which requires large amount of computation resources.
-In computer vision tasks, a fully-connected conditional random field is usually applied~\cite{Chen/iclr2015,crfasrnn_iccv2015,vemulapalli2016gaussian}, which relies on bilateral filter and runs slowly.
-Alternatively, we propose to address this problem by reformulating the guided filter~\cite{He/2013}, which has been shown better performance regarding the trade-off between speed and accuracy.